hadhiabdulla/File-Integrity-Monitor/README.md

 # File Integrity Monitor

-A comprehensive Python-based file integrity monitoring system designed for educational cybersecurity purposes.
-This tool helps cybersecurity professionals and enthusiasts understand file system security, intrusion detection, and data integrity concepts.
+A Python-based file integrity monitoring system that continuously watches specified directories and files for unauthorized changes.
+Uses cryptographic hashing, file metadata analysis, and real-time monitoring to detect potential tampering or malicious activities.

 ## Description

-The File Integrity Monitor is a security tool that continuously watches specified directories and files for any unauthorized changes.
-It uses cryptographic hashing, file metadata analysis, and real-time monitoring to detect potential tampering or malicious activities.
+The File Integrity Monitor is a security tool that monitors file system changes using hash-based verification and real-time file system events.
+It creates baseline snapshots of monitored directories and alerts users to any modifications, additions, or deletions.

 ## Features